mattdesl/verlet-system/README.md

 - [triangulate](http://mattdesl.github.io/verlet-system/demo/triangulate.html) - mouse interactions
 - [line](http://mattdesl.github.io/verlet-system/demo/line.html) - using constraints

-### bare objects
+### verlet-point

-Also works on bare objects with the following structure:
+You can use [verlet-point](https://www.npmjs.org/package/verlet-point), or just bare objects with the following structure:

 ```
 var point = {
-    position: [x, y],
+    position: [x, y],     //required
-    previous: [x, y],
+    previous: [x, y],     //required
-    acceleration: [x, y],
+    acceleration: [x, y], //required
     mass: 1               //optional, will default to 1.0
     radius: 25            //optional, will default to 0.0
 }
 ```

-Points with a mass of 0 are considered "unmovable".
-Radius is only used for collision testing against `min` and `max`, but different applications may choose to ignore this.
+Points with a mass of 0 are considered "unmovable". `radius` is used for collision testing against `min` and `max`, but different applications may choose to ignore this.

 By default, assumes 2D and points with `[x, y]`.
 You can require an explicit dimension like so: